 - CSP subscriptions

 Resources that run in a subscription with other offer types don't receive the reservation discount.

 How is a reservation billed?

-How is the reservation discount applied?
+How reservation discount is applied

-The reservation discount applies to the resource usage that matches the attributes you select when you buy the reservation.
-The attributes include the scope where the matching VMs, SQL databases, Azure Cosmos DB, or other resources run.
-For example, if you want a reservation discount for four Standard D2 virtual machines in the West US region, select the subscription where the VMs are running.
+The reservation discount applies to the resource usage matching the attributes you select when you buy the reservation.
+Attributes include the scope where the matching VMs, SQL databases, Azure Cosmos DB, or other resources run.
+For example, if you want a reservation discount for four Standard D2 virtual machines in the West US region, then select the subscription where the VMs are running.

-What happens when the reservation term expires?
+When the reservation term expires

-Discount applies to different sizes with instance size flexibility
+Discount applies to different sizes